GalvanizeDataScience/self-study-resources/DSI_Self_Assessment.md

 Write a function that returns a list of matching items.
 Items are defined by a tuple with a letter and a number and we consider item 1 to match item 2 if:

-1. Both their letters are vowels (aeiou), or both are consonnants and,
+1. Both their letters are vowels (aeiou), or both are consonants and,
 2. The sum of their numbers is a multiple of 3

 (1,2) contains the same information as (2,1), the output list should only contain one of them.